Olive Ann Beech: Beech Aircraft

 Olive Ann was kept busy with military production during the war but she also planned for the eventual end of the war.
 In 1946, the first aircraft to be certified for civilian production by the war production authorities was the Twin Beech.
 Production was also started on the Beechcraft Bonanza for the civilian market.
-Other airplanes introduced after the war included a military primary trainer called T-34 Mentor which was a variant of the Bonanza and an executive type aircraft, the Beechcraft Twin Bonanza which served both civilian and military markets.
+Other airplanes introduced after the war included a military primary trainer called the T-34 Mentor which was a variant of the Bonanza and an executive type aircraft, the Beechcraft Twin Bonanza which served both civilian and military markets.

 After Walter's death in November 1950, Olive Ann assumed leadership of the company by being named president and chair of the board and was the first woman to head a major aircraft company.
 Production of aircraft for the military during the Korean War continued and facilities were expanded.
 Production was diversified with the introduction of missile targets for the military.

 Under Beech's leadership, the Beechcraft Travel Air was introduced in 1956 along with a way for new owners to finance their purchase through the newly formed Beechcraft Acceptance Corporation.
-Beech Aircraft took steps to support the United States' space exploration efforts during the late 1950s with development of cryogenic systems for NASA.
+Beech Aircraft took steps to support the United States' space exploration efforts during the late 1950s with the development of cryogenic systems for NASA.
 The 1960s saw the introduction of the Beechcraft Queen Air series as well as the Beechcraft Debonair, Beechcraft Baron, and Beechcraft King Air as well as the successful use of Beech Aircraft built cabin pressurization equipment used in the Gemini series of spacecraft.
 In response to the introduction of crosstown Wichita rival Bill Lear's successful Learjet in 1964, Olive Ann decided that Beechcraft should produce a turboprop version of the Queen Air instead of a jet.
 Asked by a reporter for Forbes magazine when Beechcraft would be producing a jet, Beech replied "We will, when it is compatible with our other activities."
 This was another example of her "Slowly We Go" policy that she had adopted after government contracts were cancelled after World War II and the Korean War.
 Although piston aircraft sales for Beechcraft were at record highs during the 1960s, her policy would affect the company's late entry into the jet market.